yemre-data/ecoli_bacteria_detection/README.md

 This project aims to create a SSD-based framework.
 We will construct an adapted model based on the previous generated and preprocessed datasets.
 Transformation of the bounding-box format ROI (Region of interest) into voc-dataset format is needed in the first place.
 The modeling with the specific ratio of the bounding box will improve the accuracy.
 Fine-tuning the parameters is also the core work to finish this project.
-A developer-friendly interface is appreciated for the future project of tracking and lineage analysis.

 ## Process of the Project
 ### 1. Data Preparation